 – Intuitives like to start a story or project with the “big picture” in mind and then fill in with details as necessary.

 As far as how these two types get along, sensors may really enjoy intuitives and vice versa.
 We can all get along and appreciate each other, but there usually is a tendency for us to see each other in a light that is clouded by our own preferences.

 - “Head in the clouds”, not practical enough

 - Too many pictures or ideas and not enough facts

 - Lacking imagination

 - Uncreative.
-Too focused on experience
+Too focused on surface details

 - Lacking vision and big-picture focus